ADVERTISEMENT

 The pluggers would all meet on a designated day and be handed a copy of the ‘new’ playlist, to see if their record had been added.

 It had come to the attention of this one particular plugger that the playlist was typed on a sheet of BBC Radio 1 paper.
-This was then placed in all the presenters’ pigeonholes from which they would play the records on air.
+This was then placed in all the presenters pigeonholes from which they would play the records on air.
 His plan was simple.
 All he had to do was get his hands on some BBC paper and re-type the playlist, adding one or two of his records!
-Apparently, he successfully carried this scam from several months before being caught.
+He successfully carried this scam for several months before being caught.

-Radio 1 became the most listened to station in the world with regular audiences of well over 12 million (up to 20 million for Blackburn’s Breakfast Show).
-Radio 1 really did capture the hearts of the British public with its mix of zany and entertaining presenters.
+Radio 1 became the most listened-to station in the world with regular audiences of well over 12 million (up to 20 million for Blackburn’s Breakfast Show).
+Radio 1 did capture the hearts of the British public with its mix of zany and entertaining presenters.
 The sun was always shining on Radio 1 in those early days; Radio 1 was fun and was your best friend.

 If only all radio was this good.